-The model shows little variation of mode share throughout the day at this level of detail while NHTS has more variation, potentially indicating that trends are not being replicated effectively with costs alone, particularly given the generally high sample sizes throughout the NHTS data by time period.
+The model shows little variation of mode share throughout the day at this level of detail while NHTS has much more variation, potentially indicating that trends are not being replicated effectively with costs alone, particularly given the generally high sample sizes throughout the NHTS data by time period.
 However, this could instead indicate unseen biases in the data such as different distributions of user class throughout the day or a lack of representation of enough people to capture trends effectively, particularly in how tour distributions are derived (the likelihood of a trip being made at various times of day dependent on purpose).

-Overall modelled mode shares are close to the model across the different time periods, and user classes and in the small number of exceptions the expected impact has been discussed and highlighted.
+Overall modelled mode shares are close to the model across the different time periods, and are reasonably close across user classes.